florin-irl/florin-irl/README.md

 - 👋 Hi, I’m Florin!
 - 👀 I’m interested in expanding my skill-set and learning as many interesting technologies as possible.
-- 🌱 I’m currently learning ASP.NET!
+- 🌱 I’m currently expanding my cloud computing knowledge!
 - 💞️ I’m looking to collaborate on any fun projects to contribute to!
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/florin-andrei-ivana-307776239/?locale=ro_RO)!